albertattard/spring-boot-camp/docs/02-data/06-custom-queries/04-update.md

 * When the update happens before the delete, the update will succeed and then the item is deleted
 * When the delete happens before the update, the update will not happen as the item does not exist

-### How can we protect ourselves against issues related to concurrency?
+## How can we protect ourselves against issues related to concurrency?

 Testing for concurrency is not an easy task.
 First you need to identify where the problem lies, and then we need to be able to replicate it.
 The latter is not an easy task as we need to get the problematic sequence right.

 Our example is subject to the _check then act_ problem that may manifest itself once we introduce the delete operation.

 {% include custom/note.html details="Such problems may lie hidden for a long time and only surface once in a while." %}

+### Replicate problem

 We need to write a test that is able to delete the office right after the `findById()` method (the _check_ part) is invoked but before the office is saved back to the database (the _act_ part), as shown next.